 Although not as common as in nature, some of our domestic dogs also show the regurgitation behavior when given the opportunity.
 They will regurgitate not only toward their puppies but also toward unrelated puppies.
-This behavior has nothing to do with nervousness, agitation or illness as erroneously assumed by many dog owners.
-It is a vestige of a behavior our dogs inherited from their ancestors when feeding the pups was a highly crucial trait and favored by natural selection.
+This behavior has nothing to do with nervousness, agitation, or illness as erroneously assumed by many dog owners.
+It is a vestige of behavior our dogs inherited from their ancestors when feeding the pups was a highly crucial trait and favored by natural selection.

 The muzzle nudge behavior shows friendliness.
 A dog displaying an unsolicited muzzle nudge too often may be a dog feeling insecure and in need of comfort.

-The muzzle grasp is a social behavior.
+The muzzle grasp is social behavior.
 It is one of those behaviors favored by natural selection for its essential functions and effectiveness.
-It is common in pacifying rituals often at the invitation of the more vulnerable individual.
+It is common in pacifying rituals, often at the invitation of the more vulnerable individual.
 It is also in the repertoire of an individual to claim a resource (showing its dominant behavior in that situation).
-Our dogs may welcome us to muzzle grasp them as a bonding activity.
+Our dogs may welcome us to muzzle-grasp them as a bonding activity.
 The canine muzzle grasp and our gentle grasping the muzzle of our dog has nothing to do with the brutal grabbing of the dog by the muzzle as some dog owners do when venting their frustration.

 Muzzle nudge, muzzle grasp, and regurgitation behavior may assume many variations depending on the individuals involved, context, environment, etc. Behavior if a continuum and except for tropisms and simple reflexes, it is highly individualized.
 Natural selection favors behaviors that tend to be advantageous in the struggle for survival and reproduction.